The Violent Star Eta Carinae Model Is Based On Multiwavelength Observations

 Extending the goals of NASA’s Universe of Learning, the visualization assets promote learning beyond the video sequence.
 “We can take these models like the one for Eta Car and use them in 3D printing and augmented reality programs,” noted Kim Arcand, visualization lead scientist at the Chandra X-ray Center in Cambridge, Massachusetts.
 “This means more people can put their hands on the data – literally and virtually – and this makes for better learning and engagement.”

 Want to learn more?
-The visualization video and extensive related resources, which will include an upcoming Universe of Learning online live chat with Summers about the visualization, can be found at https://universeunplugged.ipac.caltech.edu/video/astroviz-eta-car.
+The visualization video and extensive related resources, including an upcoming Universe of Learning online live chat with Summers about the visualization, can be found at https://universeunplugged.ipac.caltech.edu/video/astroviz-eta-car.

 NASA’s Universe of Learning is part of the NASA Science Activation program.
 The Science Activation program connects NASA science experts, real content and experiences, and community leaders in a way that activates minds and promotes deeper understanding of our world and beyond.
 Using its direct connection to the science and the experts behind the science, NASA’s Universe of Learning provides resources and experiences that enable youth, families, and lifelong learners to explore fundamental questions in science, experience how science is done, and discover the universe for themselves.